jc-bao/mrl/experiments/benchmarks/readme.md

 - [ ] D4PG
 - [ ] Auto Curriculum
 - [ ] Wandb
-- [ ] Optimize every step?
+- [x] Optimize every step?
 Try to collect more, update with more.
+  - not helpful

 ## Experinment TODO